osrf/gazebo_user_guide/src/started_components_world.md

 [SDF](http://gazebosim.org/sdf) world file.
 Please refer to the [SDF](http://gazebosim.org/sdf) specification for additional information.

-A simple mechanism to adding models to a world is through the `include` SDF element.
+A simple mechanism for adding models to a world is through the `include` SDF element.
 The `include` SDF element requires a `uri` to a model, which can be of the following two forms:

-1. `model://`: This specifies a model in the Model Database.
+1. `model://`: This specifies a model in the Model Database
-1. `file://`: This specifies a model file on disk.
+1. `file://`: This specifies a model file on disk

 Example: